svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 Properties analyzed: versioning, dependency, security, change management, cost, licensing

 API calls in cloud control plane, apis have audit log (custodian has subscribe and invoke policy, real-time using flight recording)

+### Categorical Databases

+Specs are like schemas in category of databases, we are learning the migrations which are morphisms in category of schemas.

+### Automation

+Injesting logs would involve difficult automation as shown in Towards Extracting Web API Specifications from Documentation.

 ### Potential Difficulties